MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-authentication.md

 ## Authentication

 Authentication is all about validating users for accessing and using the app.
-It is one of the ways you secure your app and it's data against unwarranted access.
+It's one of the ways you secure your app and users against unwarranted access.

-You can validate app users in several ways, such as using login credentials, access tokens, and more.
+You can validate app users in several ways, such as using login credentials, ID tokens, access tokens, and more.

+## Why should I use authentication?

+Authentication is key to the security design of your app.
+This process lets you verify if the user is who they claim to be.
+Validating user access for your app is a first step for providing necessary authorization to the user as well.

+You can use an authentication method suitable for your app to validate the credentials of the user who is attempting to access your app and its resources.

+Plan for authentication to optimize your app.

+- **Security**:
+  - For app
+  - For users

+## Common authentication terms

 Within Teams, there are multiple ways you can implement authentication.
 Here's an introduction to key terms that you'll come across: